ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This specification defines an application profile for authentication and authorization for publishers and subscribers in a pub-sub setting scenario in a constrained environment, using the ACE framework.
+This specification defines an application profile for authentication and authorization for publishers and subscribers in a constrained pub-sub scenario, using the ACE framework.
 This profile relies on transport layer or application layer security to authorize the publisher to the broker.
-Moreover, it relies on application layer security for publisher-broker and subscriber-broker communication.
+Moreover, it describes application layer security for publisher-broker and subscriber-broker communication.

 --- middle

 # Introduction

-The publisher-subscriber setting allows for devices with limited reachability to communicate via a broker that enables store-and-forward messaging between the devices.
-The pub-sub scenario using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}, while the one using MQTT is specified in REF MQTT.
-This document defines a way to authorize nodes in a CoAP pub-sub type of setting, using the ACE framework {{I-D.ietf-ace-oauth-authz}}, and to provide the keys for protecting the communication between these nodes.
-This document gives detailed specifications for MQTT and CoAP pub-sub, but can easily be adapted for other transport protocol as well.
+In the publish-subscribe (pub-sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between the devices.
+This document defines a way to authorize pub-sub nodes using the ACE framework {{I-D.ietf-ace-oauth-authz}}, and to provide the keys for protecting the communication between them.
+The pub-sub communication using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}, while the one using MQTT is specified in {{MQTT-OASIS-Standard-v5}}.
+This document gives detailed specifications for MQTT and CoAP pub-sub, but can easily be adapted for other transport protocols as well.

 ## Terminology